 In the USA | How many solar panels for 100kWH per day (or 3,000 per month)?

 In the United States, to generate 100 kWh per day (3,000 kWh per month) from solar panels installed on a south-facing rooftop you will require 55 numbers of 400-watt solar panels for the state with 5-6 peak sun hours.
-In contrast, the same rooftop will require 90 numbers of 400-watt solar panels to generate the same amount of power.
-Get a FREE Solar Survey to check the true potential of your rooftop.
+In contrast, the same rooftop will require 90 numbers of 400-watt solar panels to generate the same amount of power for the state with 3.5-4 peak sun hours.

 If you are living in states like Michigan and Wisconsin where the per day peak sun hours is 3.5-4 hours then you will require 63% more numbers of solar panels to generate 100kWh per day (or 3,000 kWh per month) as compared to states like Texas and California where the average peak sun hours is national highest.